trustrachel/pycon-2014-talk/abstract.md

 OBJECTIVES
 ----------

 Users of Flask will learn how to extend it and make shareable, reuseable libraries.
-Those who haven't used Flask will get an idea of its capabilities.
+Application developers not familiar with Flask get an idea of its capabilities.

 DETAILED ABSTRACT
 -----------------